-A delicious relish to serve with the Thanksgiving leftovers or to bookmark for Christmas from Diana Henry's Salt, Sugar, Smoke, a lovely new book on preserving.
+A delicious relish to serve with the Thanksgiving leftovers or to bookmark for Christmas from Diana Henry's Salt, Sugar, Smoke.
 It keeps for up to 2 weeks in the fridge.

 "This is inspired by a mustard served at New York’s Home restaurant, a fabulously comforting place.
 I have made it slightly sweeter.
 It’s perfect at Christmas when you’re making all those turkey and ham sarnies and want cranberries with a kick."